Dyad LogoDyad

 At the top of the chat panel, you'll see a button that looks like this:

-Once you've selected a version from the list, you can click the undo button to revert your code to that state.
+Once you've selected a version from the list, you can click the Restore button to revert your code to that state.

-Even if you undo, you won't lose any history.
-Dyad's versioning system is always additive, meaning it's safe to undo at any time.
+When you use restore, you won't lose any history.
+Dyad's versioning system is always additive, which means it's safe to restore.

 How it works